Santa Barbara Earth Day Festival 2015

 Saturday, April 18, 11am-7pm and Sunday April 19 11am-6pm

 Come to Earth Day 2015 car free, and enter to win prizes!
 We will be giving away pairs of Amtrak Pacific Surfliner® tickets, and a Grand Prize, round-trip tickets for two including roomette accommodations from Santa Barbara to Portland or Seattle on the Amtrak Coast Starlight® – amazing views and meals included!

-Other prizes include: one-night's stay at the beautiful BEST WESTERN PLUS Pepper Tree Inn; a TVSB Media Maker Academy Membership ($500 value); a 10-ride pass from Clean Air Express; roundtrip transportation and two seats at a 2015 Dodgers Game through Santa Barbara Airbus; a massage at the Spa at Belmond El Encanto; passes to the Santa Barbara Zoo; and 10-ride bus passes from Santa Barbara Metropolitan Transit District.
+Other prizes include: one-night’s stay at the beautiful BEST WESTERN PLUS Pepper Tree Inn; a TVSB Media Maker Academy Membership ($500 value); a 10-ride pass from Clean Air Express; round-trip transportation and two seats at a 2015 Dodgers Game through Santa Barbara Airbus; a massage at the Spa at Belmond El Encanto; tickets to Santa Barbara Maritime Museum; passes to the Santa Barbara Zoo; and 10-ride bus passes from Santa Barbara Metropolitan Transit District.

 How to Come Car Free

 See below for an interactive Google Map highlighting the location of Santa Barbara Earth Day Festival 2015 (Alamenda Park, in green), MTD transit center, Amtrak Train Station, and the Downtown Shuttle!